obiwac/obiwac.github.io/public/blog/s0ix.md

 ## Background (S3 v.
 S0ix)

 One of the main things still missing in FreeBSD for it to be usable on modern laptops is the ability to go to sleep.
-In the past, this was done using something called ACPI S3, but vendors have slowly been phasing this out in favour of something else called S0ix.
+In the past, this was done using something called ACPI S3.
+But vendors have slowly been phasing this out in favour of something else called S0ix.
 FreeBSD does not support S0ix as of yet, leaving it without sleep support on these devices.

 S3 is one of the global sleep states that ACPI defines (other examples include S0 when in regular operation and S5 when the computer is fully turned off).
-When you tell your machine to go into the S3 sleep state, the `acpi_EnterSleepState` function is called, which eventually tells your ACPI firmware to put your machine to sleep.
+When you tell your machine to go into the S3 sleep state, the [`acpi_EnterSleepState()`](TODO) function is called, which eventually tells your ACPI firmware to put your machine to sleep.

-With S0ix, the system instead stays in the S0 global state, and the firmware only enters a low-power state when the CPUs are idle and some device power constraints are met, which the OS is responsible for ensuring.
+With S0ix, the system instead stays in the S0 global state, and the firmware only enters a low-power state when the CPUs are idled and some device power constraints are met, which OSPM (the power management code OS-side) is responsible for ensuring.
-The **x** in S0i**x** denotes the specific low-power idle state the system, the deepest of which and our eventual goal is S0i**3**.
+The **x** in S0i**x** denotes the specific low-power idle state the system, the deepest of which and our eventual goal is S0i**3** (in fact the other S0ix states aren't really relevant/used nowadays).

 A fair warning: this article delves into the sombre depths and tedium of ACPI, so it's probably not the most exciting read.
 But here's a picture of [Beastie](https://en.wikipedia.org/wiki/BSD_Daemon) snoozing to keep you company:

 ![Beastie sleeping](/public/blog/zzz.png)

-I gave a presentation on this topic at [FOSDEM 2025](https://fosdem.org/2025/), which you can view [here](https://youtu.be/mBxj_EkAzV0).
+I gave a presentation on this topic at [FOSDEM 2025](https://fosdem.org/2025/) and [BSDCan 2025](TODO), which you can view [here](https://youtu.be/mBxj_EkAzV0) and [here](TODO) (the BSDCan one is more up to date and complete).

 ### Does my laptop use S3 or S0ix?
 And what is s2idle?